-Kelly Fields’s talent in the kitchen has led her all over the world—from her hometown of Charleston, South Carolina, to celebrated kitchens in Europe, the Middle East, and California, and then to New Orleans.
+Kelly Fields’s talent in the kitchen has led them all over the world—from their hometown of Charleston, South Carolina, to celebrated kitchens in Europe, the Middle East, and California, and then to New Orleans.
 “I love being in the South,” says the chef-owner of the bakery Willa Jean.
 “I love the variety of people I meet here—the variety of personalities, the variety of lifestyles, the variety of backgrounds—and how that all comes together, specifically in New Orleans, to be this beautiful pot that we all cook from.”

 The South—and the food world at large—loves Fields right back.
-Since she opened Willa Jean in 2015, she’s racked up best-chef accolades from local and national media, and garnered four consecutive nods as a semifinalist and nominee for Outstanding Pastry Chef at the James Beard Awards before clinching the top honor in 2019.
+Since they opened Willa Jean in 2015, they’ve racked up best-chef accolades from local and national media, and garnered four consecutive nods as a semifinalist and nominee for Outstanding Pastry Chef at the James Beard Awards before clinching the top honor in 2019.
 Along the way, Fields became a pillar in the food and drink community, too, founding the Yes Ma’am Foundation, a nonprofit dedicated to lifting up women in the culinary and hospitality industries.

-Her latest endeavor, a new cookbook called The Good Book of Southern Baking, builds on Fields’s trailblazing work, with recipes that range from the ornate, such as the Chocolate Chess Pie with Whipped Chocolate–Mint Ganache, to the easy, such as the treasure trove of tasty riffs on boxed cornbread.
+Their latest endeavor, a new cookbook called The Good Book of Southern Baking, builds on Fields’s trailblazing work, with recipes that range from the ornate, such as the Chocolate Chess Pie with Whipped Chocolate–Mint Ganache, to the easy, such as the treasure trove of tasty riffs on boxed cornbread.
 Clocking in at more than three hundred pages, The Good Book of Southern Baking is a tome worth its shelf space for experienced chefs and beginners alike.
-Here, we caught up with the renowned pastry chef about the cookbook, her Charleston childhood, and why lending a hand to the next generation of women in food has aided her own development, too.
+Here, we caught up with the renowned pastry chef about the cookbook, their Charleston childhood, and why lending a hand to the next generation of women in food has aided their own development, too.

 What are your earliest memories of baking?